team-simplay/SimPlay/docs/source/quickstart.rst

     This way, you can most effectively use the ``tint`` parameter.

 The ``tint`` parameter multiplies the color of the visual with the given color.
-If no tint is to be applied, set it to 0xFFFFFF, so all pixel values are kept the same.
+If no tint is to be applied, set it to 0xFFFFFF, which is the default value, so all pixel values are kept the same.
 The tint parameter must be a whole integer.

 After having successfully created a process, it is time to learn how SimPlay is able to log visual changes of the simulation.

-SimPlay provides utility classes to ``set`` different type of events.
+The visual components provide various methods to declare visual changes.
+These methods always start with ``is_`` or ``has_`` and create the corresponding event.
 Find a complete list of events in the :doc:`api_reference/simplay.events` section.
-Usually however, these classes won't be instantiated manually, but rather through the use one of the ``-VisualUtil`` classes which provide a more declarative way of declaring visual state changes.
-All the methods available are documented in their respective sections in :doc:`api_reference/simplay.visualutil`.
-The following section only provides a few examples for these ``VisualUtils``.
+The following section only provides a few examples for these methods, but should make the use of them clear.

-It is important to notice, that the first parameter of all these functions is of the type ``VisualComponent``.
-This lets the utility functions identify the component for which the event should be logged, and extract additional information from the component.

 The following example shows how to set the position of a component: